Gradient-Based Quantification of Epistemic Uncertainty for Deep Object Detectors: Computational complexity

 as claimed, where we have considered the sparsity of \(C^{K_T}\).
 The last term results from the bias addition.

-\paragraph{Discussion} A large part of the FLOP required to compute gradient metrics results from the computation of the masks \(\mu^j\) and the term \(D \L^j\) for each relevant predicted box.
-In \cref{tab: flop and eval counts} we have treated the latter separately and found that, although the counts listed for \(D\L^j\) apply to each separate box, MC dropout post-processing comes with considerable computational complexity as well.
-In that regard, we have similar costs for gradient metrics and MC dropout.
-Note in particular, that computing \(D \L^j\) requires no new evaluation of elementary functions, as opposed to MC dropout.
-Once \(D \L^j\) is computed for \(\hat{y}^j\), the last layer gradient can be computed in \(\mathcal{O}(k_T k_{T - 1})\) and every further gradient for layer \(V_t\) in \(\mathcal{O}(k_{t + 1} k_t + k_t k_{t - 1})\).
-Each dropout sample results in \(\mathcal{O}(n_T k_{T - 1})\) with dropout on \(\phi_{T - 1}\).
-Performing dropout any earlier results in additional full convolution forward passes which also come with considerable computational costs.
-We note that MC dropout uncertainty can be computed in parallel with all \(N_\mathrm{samp}\) forward passes being performed simultaneously.
-Gradient uncertainty metrics, in contrast, require one full forward pass for the individual gradients \(\nabla_t \L(\mu^j \phi_T(K_t), \gamma^j)\) to be computed.
-Therefore, gradient uncertainty metrics experience a slight computational latency as compared to MC dropout.
-We argue that in principle, all following steps (computation of \(\mu^j\) and \(\nabla_t \L(\mu^j \phi_T(K_t), \gamma^j)\)) can be implemented to run in parallel as no sequential order of computations is required.
-We have not addressed the computations of mapping the gradients to scalars from \cref{eq: all maps for gradient metrics} which are roughly comparable to the cost of computing the sample \(\std\) for MC dropout, especially once the sparsity of \(D\L^j\) has been determined in the computation of \(\nabla_{K_T} \L\).
+\paragraph{Discussion.} A large part of the FLOP required to compute gradient metrics results from the computation of the masks \(\mu^j\) and the term \(D \L^j\) for each relevant predicted box.
+In \cref{tab: flop and eval counts} we have treated the latter separately and found that, although the counts listed for \(D\L^j\) apply to each separate box, sampling post-processing comes with considerable computational complexity as well.
+In that regard, we have similar costs for gradient metrics and sampling over the last network layer.
+Note in particular, that computing \(D \L^j\) requires no new evaluation of elementary functions, as opposed to sampling.
+Once \(D \L^j\) is computed for \(\widetilde{y}^j\), the last layer gradient can be computed in \(\mathcal{O}(k_T k_{T - 1})\) and every further gradient for layer \(V_t\) in \(\mathcal{O}(k_{t + 1} k_t + k_t k_{t - 1})\).
+Each sample results in \(\mathcal{O}(n_T k_{T - 1})\) with sampling on \(\phi_{T - 1}\).
+Sampling any earlier results in additional full convolution forward passes which also come with considerable computational costs.
+We note that sampling-based epistemic uncertainty can be computed in parallel with all \(N_\mathrm{samp}\) forward passes being performed simultaneously.
+Gradient uncertainty metrics, in contrast, require one full forward pass for the individual gradients \(\nabla_{\!
+K_t} \L(\mu^j \phi_T(K_t), \gamma^j)\) to be computed.
+Therefore, gradient uncertainty metrics experience a slight computational latency as compared to sampling methods.
+We argue that in principle, all following steps (computation of \(\mu^j\) and \(\nabla_{\!K_t} \L(\mu^j \phi_T(K_t), \gamma^j)\)) can be implemented to run in parallel as no sequential order of computations is required.
+We have not addressed the computations of mapping the gradients to scalars from \cref{eq: all maps for gradient metrics} which are roughly comparable to the cost of computing the sample \(\std\) for sampling-based methods, especially once the sparsity of \(D\L^j\) has been determined in the computation of \(\nabla_{\!K_T} \L\).
 The latter also brings a significant reduction in FLOP (from \(n_T\) to \(|\mu^j|\)) which cannot be estimated more sharply, however.
 Since \(D\L^j\) is sparse, multiplication from the right with \(D\alpha_T|_{\psi_T}\) in \cref{eq: simple last layer gradient,eq: simple 2-last layer gradient} for a leaky ReLU activation only leads to lower-order terms.
-The same terms were also omitted before in determining the computational complexity of MC dropout.
-Also, for this consideration, we regard the fully connected layers used for bounding box regression and classification in the Faster R-CNN RoI head as \(1 \times 1\) convolutions to stay in the setting presented here.
+The same terms were also omitted before in determining the computational complexity of sampling uncertainty methods.
+Also, for this consideration, we regard the fully connected layers used for bounding box regression and classification in the Faster/Cascade R-CNN RoI head as \((1 \times 1)\)-convolutions to stay in the setting presented here.